My Favorite Pie Crust Recipe

 You can store this pie crust in the fridge, wrapped tightly in plastic wrap, for up to 3 days or in the freezer for up to 3 months.
 Let it thaw in the fridge overnight after it’s been frozen.

-steps 1-6 on how to make a pie crust
+6 photo collage of how to make a pie crust step by step.

 butter and seasoned apple slices inside a rolled out pie crust inside the pie dish all raw